 The Iceman Cometh (1939)

-by Eugene O’Neill
+by Eugene O’Neill (1888-1953)

-In Harry Hope’s saloon on Manhattan’s lower East Side in the summer of 1912 several refugees fleeing their false-self identities gather to commiserate and to seek mutual support in their pipedreams.
-The key lubricant in making their self-deception “go down smoothly” is not opium but alcohol.
+In Harry Hope’s saloon on Manhattan’s lower East Side in the summer of 1912 several refugees fleeing their false-self identities gather to commiserate and to seek mutual support in their “pipe dreams.”
+The key lubricant in making their self-deception “go down smoothly” was not opium but alcohol.